Stephanie Vogt

-Stephanie Vogt ([ˈʃtɛfaniː ˈfoːkt]; born 15 February 1990) is a retired tennis player from Liechtenstein.
+Stephanie Vogt ([ˈʃtɛfaniː ˈfoːkt]; born 15 February 1990) is a former professional tennis player from Liechtenstein.

-In her career, Vogt won two doubles titles on the WTA Tour, as well as 12 singles titles and 11 doubles titles on the ITF Circuit.
+In her career, Vogt won two doubles titles on the WTA Tour as wells as 12 singles and 11 doubles titles on the ITF Circuit.
 On 24 February 2014, she reached her best singles ranking of world No. 137.
 On 22 February 2016, she peaked at No. 69 in the WTA doubles rankings.

 Playing for Liechtenstein Fed Cup team, Vogt achieved a win–loss record of 23–18.

 Biography

-Vogt was born on 15 February 1990 to parents Erika and Ewald (the latter died 2007).
+Vogt was born on 15 February 1990 to Erika and Ewald (the latter died 2007).
 She began playing tennis at age five.
-After playing with the Swiss junior team for some time, she turned professional in 2006, and simultaneously decided to move to Hungary to train with Zoltan Kuharszky, which would result in reaching the mid-200s of the WTA rankings in 2008.
-She was awarded an invitation spot at the 2008 Summer Olympics in Beijing, but she was forced to withdraw due to a patella injury, which further required surgery.
+After playing with the Swiss junior team for some time, she turned professional in 2006, and simultaneously decided to move to Hungary to train with Zoltan Kuharszky, which would result in her reaching the mid-200s of the WTA rankings in 2008.
+She was awarded an invitation spot at the 2008 Summer Olympics in Beijing, but she was forced to withdraw due to a patella injury, which required surgery.
 Knee rehabilitation took approximately 18 months, during which Vogt finished school before returning to the professional circuit in 2011.
 Vogt was given the honor of being Liechtenstein's flag bearer during the 2012 Summer Olympics in London and also represented Liechtenstein at the 2016 Summer Olympics.
 By the time of her retirement in August 2016, she was the highest-ranked tennis player to ever represent her country.

 Career

 Vogt had a successful junior career, winning five ITF singles titles, as well as six doubles titles.
-Her career-high world ranking as a junior was world No. 5, and she finished her junior career with a record of 79–26.
+Her best ranking as a junior was world No. 5, and she finished her junior career with a record of 79–26.

 Her success on the ITF Women's Circuit in 2008 led to the ITF announcing that she had been given one of the two invitations into the main draw for the Summer Olympics in Beijing.
-However, she was forced to withdraw through injury and was replaced by Tamarine Tanasugarn.
+However, she was forced to withdraw through injury and that spot was given to Tamarine Tanasugarn of Thailand.